Colleges with high vaccination rates must now decide if they'll require boosters

 For one small college, a booster requirement was an easy decision

-At Wesleyan, Roth says there were some colleagues who questioned making it a requirement, insisting compliance would be high anyways among a student population that was already nearly all vaccinated.
+At Wesleyan, Roth says there were some colleagues who questioned making it a requirement, insisting that compliance would be high anyway among a student population that was already nearly all vaccinated.

-CJ Joseph, who is also at high risk due to asthma, is grateful for that clear message.
+Joseph, who is at high risk due to asthma, is grateful for that clear message.

-The mandate, Joseph says, plus the ease of access, makes campus feel safer.
+The mandate, Joseph says, plus the ease of access, makes the campus feel safer.

 About an hour after Joseph got the booster, Hallie Sternberg, a junior studying history and French, waited in line to get hers.
 She saw friends in line; she caught up with them to talk about Thanksgiving break and the upcoming needle they were bracing for.